cvedovini/wp-linkedin/readme.txt

 == Upgrade Notice ==

-= 1.18.2 =
-Updated Spanish and Catalan translations.

-= 1.18.1 =
-Updated French and Portuguese translations.

 = 1.18 =
 *BREAKING CHANGE* The redirect uri that is used to process the OAuth access token has changed in this version.
 You must update the redirect urls setting